kaukana0/tool-foodPriceMonitoring/readme.md

 - then, each component is being downloaded as a submodule
     - for each a certain commit, specified by this repo
 - the app can now be served w/ a http server

+# how to deploy

+1. ./make-deployment.sh
+2. copy dist/ to webserver
+3. profit